firebase/genkit/docs/devtools.md

 The Genkit developer UI is a local web app that you can use to interact with the models, retrievers, flows and other actions in your Genkit project.

-Start the developer UI with:
+Download and start the developer UI with:

 ```posix-terminal
 npx genkit start